 - Home from the Vinyl Cafe, by Stuart McLean.
 Short stories.
 Proofread for Penguin Canada.
 (Won the 1999 Stephen Leacock Medal for Humour.)

 - The Light-Bearer’s Daughter, by O.R.
 Melling.
 Young-adult fantasy novel.
 Copy-edited for Penguin Canada.
 (Awards include a Silver Birch Award.)

 - Moccasin Square Gardens, by Richard Van Camp.
 Short stories.
 Copy-edited for Douglas & McIntyre.
-(Honours include winning the Writers’ Guild of Alberta 2020 Georges Bugnet Award for Fiction.)
+(Honours include winning the CODE Burt Award for Indigenous young adult literature, English language category, in 2021.)

 - The Nightingale Won’t Let You Sleep, by Steven Heighton.
 Novel.
 Copy-edited for Penguin Canada.
 (A “powerful fourth novel” from a former Governor General’s Award for Poetry winner — Toronto Star.)